 Journey (O-J)

 The customer journey describes the stages of interaction between a customer and a service and the qualitative, especially emotional, aspects which lead to the customer choosing or leaving a given service.
 Journeys – sometimes known by their card representation as customer journey map (CJM) – describe a time ordered sequence of stages, connected in the customer’s mind, and include a sentiment or experience measurement.

+Model Definitions